-Geographically, Semuliki National Park is situated within the Albertine Rift Valley, which is renowned for its unique landscapes and high levels of endemism; The park’s terrain is characterized by lowland tropical rainforests, grasslands, swampy areas, and various Riverine habitats, providing an ideal environment for a diverse range of flora and fauna to thrive.
+Geographically, Semuliki National Park sits in the Albertine Rift Valley, which boasts a unique landscape and high endemism levels; lowland tropical rainforests, grasslands, swamp vegetation, and numerous riverine habitats shape the park’s landscape, creating a perfect environment where a diverse range of flora and fauna thrive.

 Semuliki National Park is renowned for its rich biodiversity and supports a remarkable diversity of plant species.
 The lowland tropical rainforest is the dominant vegetation type, featuring a variety of tree species, lianas, ferns, and orchids.
 The park is also known for its large areas of swamp and marshland, which are home to unique plants adapted to these wet conditions.